llvm/llvm-blog-www/content/posts/2023-09-19-Diagnostic-Improvements-in-Clang-17.md

       |                ifunc("_ZL11resolve_foov")
 ```

-One needs to be aware of the C++ name mangling when using `ifunc` or `alias` attributes, but knowing the mangled name from function signature isn't
+One needs to be aware of the C++ name mangling when using `ifunc` or `alias` attributes, but knowing the mangled name from a function signature isn't
 an easy task for many people.
 This change makes the error message highly understandable by suggesting that the `ifunc` needs to refer to the mangled name,
-and it also makes this error more actionable by actually representing the mangled name.
+and it also makes this error more actionable by representing the mangled name.

 <br>